26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

 ### January 20, 2026
 Today, Max and I used Mr. Dubick’s laptop to run Claude Code and begin the data extraction process using the 1980 yearbook metadata to create a `.yml` file.
 This took most of the class period because Claude had to revisit and fix several errors, and the orchestrator program was unable to pull data from Middle School activities or sports.
 By the end of class, we had Claude generate a summary of the day’s activities so Mr. Dubick could review our progress later, and we pushed the new files to the GitHub repository.

+### January 9, 2026
+ Built out the Gantt chart today, mapping each remaining task against the calendar for the rest of the semester.
+Having it laid out visually made it a lot easier to see where things were tight and where there was more breathing room.

+### January 8, 2026
+ Walked Mr. Dubick through the task analysis and project plans today and got his approval to move forward.
+He had a few notes on the timeline but was generally on board with the direction.

+### January 7, 2026
+ Created a task analysis breaking down what still needs to get done and roughly how long each task will take.
+Helped clarify where the priorities are for the rest of the semester and where the biggest time sinks are going to be.

+### January 6, 2026
+  Worked through the status report today and filled out the design specifications, bill of materials, and functional requirements page.
+This gave us a clear picture of what components we need and how everything is supposed to work together.

+### January 5, 2026
+Today I updated the engineering GitHub page to make sure it was current with where the project stands heading into the new semester.
+Cleaned up the layout and made sure all sections accurately reflected our current progress.